 In Part 1, Question 1, you’ll be asked to choose your reason for filling out Form 8832:

 Step 3.
 Previous Elections (Part I, Questions 2a and 2b)

-If you did not fill out another Form 8832 within the last 5 years, then answer “no” to Question 2a and proceed to Question 3.
+Your answers to Questions 2a and 2b determine if you are eligible to change your business’s tax treatment.
+If you’ve filed another Form 8832 within the last five years, then answer “yes” to Question 2a and proceed to Question 2b.
+If you did not fill out another Form 8832 within the last five years, then answer “no” to Question 2a and proceed to Question 3.

 Step 4.
 Owner Information (Part I, Questions 3 and 4)

 Questions 3 and 4 ask about owner information.
 In Question 3, you need to specify if the business has one owner or multiple owners.
 If the business has only one owner, indicate the name of the owner in Question 4, along with the owner’s “identifying number.”
 The identifying number usually means the owner’s Social Security number.
 If the owner is a business entity, then the identifying number may be an EIN.